<< <%SKIN-STRTRANS-SYNTOC%> >>

 Navigation: USING REPORTS >

 Now click the Sort button.
-(Please do this as you are reading this page or it will be difficult to understand it!)
+(Do this as you are reading this page, so it will be easier to understand it!)

 You will now see the following window, called Specify Sort Columns:

-Instructions are written at the top of the window.
-Basically, the box at the left labelled "Source Data" contains the names of all of the fields on the report that you can sort on.
+Instructions are written at the top of the window, as you can see in the image above.
+The box at the left labelled "Available Columns" contains the names of all of the fields (also called columns) on the report that you can sort on.
 While the names displayed won't exactly match the column headings on the report, you should be able to easily figure out which is which, for almost all reports.
-(You can always try some trial and error.)
+(If you aren't sure what a column name means, you can always try sorting on it and see what happens!)

-Although most reports are sorted, the current sort order may or may not already be displayed in the box on the right when you bring up this sort window for the first time for a given report.
+Although most reports are sorted, the current sort order may in some cases not already be displayed in the box on the right when you bring up this sort window for the first time for a given report.
 That's for technical reasons, which are a bit hard to explain.
-In any case, it should be pretty easy to see what the current sort order is, by looking at the report before you click Sort.
+(Likely the only case where you will see this is with Custom Reports.)
+In such cases, it should be pretty easy to see what the current sort order is, by looking at the report before you click Sort.

-A couple of reports will not work properly with arbitrary Sort orders.
+Some reports may not work properly with arbitrary Sort orders.
 For those reports, the Sort button is disabled.